From The Folks Who Brought You Boring Meetings: CEOs Want To Ditch Sterile Zoom Calls

 And Microsoft CEO Satya Nadella calls them transactional, where "30 minutes into your first video meeting in the morning ... you're fatigued."

 Early during the pandemic lockdowns, in April, many were touting the benefits.
-James Gorman, CEO of Morgan Stanley, said his bank would need much less real estate in the future because even though he was a fan of having teams together "we've proven we can operate with no footprint."
+James Gorman, CEO of Morgan Stanley, said his bank would need much less real estate in the future because even though he was a fan of having teams together, "we've proven we can operate with no footprint."

 Now members of the C-suite have gone full boomerang on Zoom meetings.
 After finding them awesome and productive at first, they're now questioning how much they really achieve and are suggesting they lead to a sterile work culture lacking in imagination.